-The Vine Kidz - The Vine Kidz project has also been launched.
+The Vine Kidz - The Vine Kidz project was launched last year.
 We ensure we provide a safe a secure stimulating environment, support offered is undertaken with trained, specialist members of staff.

 We deliver a friendly service, with an inclusive approach and emphasis on teamwork and building family networks.